Averydo23/Problem_set_2/README.md

 | DistilBERT (final) | 0.94 | 0.62 | 0.96 | 0.89 |

 **Why DistilBERT as final model?**
-Despite lower Macro F1, DistilBERT captures contextual meaning — understanding sarcasm, negation, and implicit sentiment that TF-IDF misses.
+Despite lower Macro F1, DistilBERT captures contextual meaning, understanding sarcasm, negation, and implicit sentiment that TF-IDF misses.
 This produces cleaner Negative classifications as input for BERTopic competitor analysis, resulting in more reliable per-brand recommendations.

 ---

 ## BERTopic Complaint Themes

-BERTopic was applied to all 1,794 Negative reviews, identifying 50 topics merged into 6 macro-themes:
+BERTopic was applied to all 1,794 Negative reviews, identifying 50 topics merged into 5 macro-themes:

 | Macro Topic | Description | Reviews |
 |---|---|---|